 *In Maryland, the Master of Science in Administration of Justice and Security has an emphasis in Law Enforcement.

 Graduates of Criminal Justice and Security programs may need to meet other requirements or qualifications to become a law enforcement, corrections or peace officer at the state, national or international level.
 Students who are interested in pursuing such professions are encouraged to check with the applicable agencies for a list of requirements.

 We believe that students and families should be prepared financially for college and understand gainful employment opportunities before starting any program.
-So we want to ensure you have the information you need to make an informed choice - information like what it will cost, the skills you'll learn through your chosen program, and the types of occupations the program prepares you for.View the Master of Science/Administration of Justice and Security/Law Enforcement Organizations gainful employment disclosures (CA).
+So we want to ensure you have the information you need to make an informed choice - information like what it will cost, the skills you'll learn through your chosen program, and the types of occupations the program prepares you for.
+For important information about the educational debt, earnings, and completion rates of students who attended this program:

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
 Please check with a University Enrollment Representative.